Existence of Infinitely Many Minimal Hypersurfaces in Higher-dimensional Closed Manifolds with Generic Metrics: Minimal Hypersurfaces from Almgren-Pitts Min-max Construction

 Note that the only difference between $p$-width and $(p,m)$-width is the domain of the sweepouts.
-Since $\mathcal{P}_{p,m}$ is a $m$-parameter homotopy family, the realization of $(p,m)$-width is just a corollary of the compactness property (Proposition \ref{prop:CPT}) and Remark \ref{rmk:Refine} when $2\leq n \leq 6$.
+Since $\mathcal{P}_{p,m}$ is an $m$-parameter homotopy family, the realization of $(p,m)$-width is just a corollary of the compactness property (Proposition \ref{prop:CPT}).

 \begin{corollary}[\cite{xu_p;m-width_2016}, Theorem 1.12] For $m\geq 2p+1$, there is a varifold $V$ such that $\|V\|(M) = \omega_{p,m}(M)$ and $\mathrm{spt}(V)$ is a singular minimal hypersurface with optimal regularity. \end{corollary}